fernando-pires47/cdc-simple-poc/README.md

 2.  **Debezium (Kafka Connect)**: Monitors the PostgreSQL WAL (Write-Ahead Log) for changes in the `users` and `products` tables and publishes them to a Kafka topic.
 It's configured to handle `DECIMAL` types as `string` to avoid data corruption issues during serialization/deserialization.
 3.  **Kafka**: The message broker that receives the change events from Debezium.
 4.  **Consumer**: A Python application that consumes the change events from Kafka, formats them, and writes them to MongoDB.
+5.  **API**: A FastAPI application that exposes `/users` and `/products` endpoints to retrieve data from MongoDB.
-5.  **MongoDB**: The destination database that stores the consolidated user information.
+6.  **MongoDB**: The destination database that stores the consolidated user information.

 ## Prerequisites